 The District Plan is updated periodically throughout the year for a number of reasons.
 For example, the need to re-zone land, amend the rules in the plan or the outcome of the plan change process.

-Select from the links below.
-Each document opens in a new window.
+Select from the following links.
+The documents open in a new window.

 Memorandums on the updates are distributed to all plan holders.
 You can subscribe to these update memos by using RSS Feeds.
 Follow the below link:

-For details of current plan changes and their status, follow the link below.
+For details of current Plan Changes and their status, select the following link.

 District Plan Changes